CPestka/N-Body-Sim/README.md

 ### Simulation on the GPU

 The functionality is provided in particle_simulation_GPU.cu, which should be included instead of particle_simulation.h.
-The simulation on the device isnt (much) faster or even slower for a low amount of particles but starts to be MUCH faster at some point (for my 3900x and my gtx1070 at roughly N=).
+The simulation on the device isnt (much) faster or even alot slower for a low amount of particles but can be much faster at some point.

 The included example is the GPU version of saturn_ring.cc provided in saturn_ring.cu.